What Is The Minimalist Pomodoro Technique and Why It Works The Best

 The best way to maximize your results and ensure success is to hold yourself accountable.
 Believe there is no plan “B”.
 Get a friend to help keep you accountable.

 You and your mindset have to believe in the process and be creative.
-There is no failer when you give the Minimalist Pomodoro Technique a try.
+There is no failure when you give the Minimalist Pomodoro Technique a try.
 You will find success if you have the mindset to be successful.

 Conclusion